-Buffer Zones: A buffer zone of 2 metres (early season) or 1 metre (late season) is required between downwind edge of spray boom and sensitive aquatic habitats.
+Buffer Zones: For ground applications, a buffer zone of 2 metres (early season) or 1 metre (late season) is required between downwind edge of spray boom and sensitive aquatic habitats.
 Avoid contact with eyes, skin, and clothing.

 Bees: Highly toxic to bees exposed to direct treatment, drift or residues on blooming plants.
 DO NOT apply this product or allow it to drift to blooming plants if bees are visiting the treatment area.